Can’t afford an apartment in California? The rest of America isn’t much better

 You read that right.
 Nowhere.

 Not Arkansas.
 Not Montana.
 Not Ohio.
 Not West Virginia.
 Not Idaho.
-Not New Mexico.

 Certainly not California, where you have to make an average of $32.68 an hour.
 Not Sacramento County, where you’d have to earn $27 an hour to meet the median rent of $1,400 for a two-bedroom apartment.
 And, as everyone knows, not San Francisco, where a renter would have to work a minimum wage job for 171.5 hours per week just to afford a market rate apartment.